farhanazman387/inglabAssessment/README.md

 # Inglab Assessment

-an application that allow user to seek personal information of an organization member
+An application that allow user to seek personal information of an organization member.

 ## Features
 1. Login page